Keeper Hampton in England squad for friendlies

-England squad: Aston Villa goalkeeper Hannah Hampton called up for friendlies
+England squad: Aston Villa's Hannah Hampton called up for Brazil & Australia friendlies

 Last updated on .From the section Women's Football

+England manager Sarina Wiegman has said Hannah Hampton "sorted out" personal issues to earn a recall to her squad.

-Hannah Hampton has been included in England manager Sarina Wiegman's 25-player squad for April's friendlies against Brazil and Australia.
+The Aston Villa keeper has been absent since England won Euro 2022, with reports she was dropped because of poor attitude, but returns to a 25-player squad for April's friendlies against Brazil and Australia.

-It is the first time the 22-year-old Aston Villa keeper has been called up since Euro 2022, with Wiegman refusing to comment on her absence last year.
+"She needed to sort out some personal issues.
+She has done that, shown great performances and consistency at her club.
+I thought this was the moment to bring her in," said Wiegman.

-Hampton's Villa team-mate Jordan Nobbs has retained her spot after playing in the Arnold Clark Cup.
+The 22-year-old's Villa team-mate Jordan Nobbs has retained her spot after replacing injured Chelsea midfielder Fran Kirby in the Arnold Clark Cup squad.

-Tottenham forward Beth England misses out despite being in good form.
+Tottenham forward Beth England misses out despite being in superb form, scoring five goals in her past six Women's Super League appearances.

+"We chose to select less centre-forwards," added Wiegman, who has named Villa's Rachel Daly - a regular full-back for England - as an attacking option.

+"The competition in that position is so high so I just chose these two and kept it as that."

 Other players not included are Everton's Emily Ramsey, Arsenal's Lotte Wubben-Moy, Manchester United's Katie Zelem and Houston Dash's Ebony Salmon.